10th Congress of the Russian Communist Party (Bolsheviks): Party unity

 The congress intricately examined party unity and dissent during the meetings.
 The congress adopted resolution "On Party Unity," which effectively and immediately dissolved all party factions.
 Lenin also introduced “On the Syndicalist and Anarchist Deviation in our Party”, which the congress also adopted.

 Trade unions

-The result of the debate on the trade unions was a rejection by the congress of the views of Trotsky, who was supported by the 9th Secretariat, the Workers' Opposition and the Democratic Centralists.
+The result of the debate on the trade unions was a rejection by the congress of the views of Trotsky, the 9th Secretariat, the Workers' Opposition and the Democratic Centralists.
 The resolution On the Role and Tasks of the Trade Unions, which incorporated Lenin's definition of the role of the trade unions as educational organizations and schools of administration, economic management, and communism, was adopted by a majority vote.

 New Economic Policy

 The New Economic Policy (NEP) was cautiously introduced by Lenin in his general speech to the tenth party congress.
 Trotsky outlined the NEP to the congress in two speeches.
 Trotsky described war communism as "dictated not by economic, but by military needs, considerations and conditions," while also arguing that the notion that communism could be achieved through such means was absurd and reserved for "dreamers."
 The change to the NEP from war communism was designed "to alleviate [the peasant's] condition, to give more to the small farmer, and assure him of greater security in private farming."
 However, many of the economic changes came too late, as widespread famine and starvation took place throughout 1921.